 Once you’ve clicked this button, you’ll see a confirmation message that says The API is enabled.
 To move forward to the setup page, go ahead and click the Go to credentials button.

 On the next page, you’ll be asked a few questions to help Google determine the credentials you need.

 - Which API are you using?
 For our setup, we’ll be using the Gmail API.

 - Where will you be calling the API from?
 The application will be calling Google’s API from a web server (e.g. node.js, Tomcat).

 - What data will you be accessing?
 The connection will be accessing User data.

 Once you’ve answered these questions, click the What credentials do I need? button.

 After clicking this button, Google will show a popup asking you to set up a consent screen.
 The consent screen will be used later in the setup process when connecting WP Mail SMTP to your Google account, and will never seen by your users.

 This will open a new tab or window, but be sure to keep the original tab/window open – we’ll return to it a little later.

 In the new tab/window, you’ll be asked for several details to prepare your consent screen.
-If you have a G Suite account, you’ll first set User type to Internal.
+If you’ll be using a G Suite account to configure this app, set the User type to Internal.

 - App name: For the app name, you can add the name of your website (or any other name that feels logical to you).